 Learn to Play Gong

-Playing a gong is a lot like standing in front of a jet engine–you feel the vibrations moving through your body.
-Hamid has trained many of the sound meditation guides in Phoenix, most of whom had no prior experience playing any instrument.
+The gong is the quintessential overtone emitting instrument, used in sound therapy, sound healing, and sound meditations.
+Dating back to the bronze age, the gong is also amongst the oldest of the metallic instruments created by man.
+The wonderful thing about gong and many of the other instruments used in the field of sound is that anyone can learn to play.
+There is no need for any musical background.
+Hamid has trained many of the sound practitioners in Phoenix, most of whom had no prior experience playing any instrument.
 The gong is for everyone and everyone can learn to play.
 Private lessons focus on understanding the nature of the gong as an instrument and playing techniques for different purposes.
 Hamid teaches technique, but at its core, playing gong is an energetic exchange between the player, the instrument, and the receiver.
 Private training will enable students to explore the range of sounds available and the appropriate methods for providing gong in a healing setting such as during a class or private therapy session.

 There are numerous types of gongs.
 For players who have not yet purchased a gong, Hamid can help selecting a gong and is authorized to sell all of the major brands including Paiste and Meinl.
 Yoga teachers can benefit by adding gong to their restorative and yin classes as the instrument helps students enter a deep state of meditation and relaxation.